 Beach stays with a twist

 The Seychelles plus Sri Lanka; the Maldives then Singapore?
-Our Hidden Beaches specialists have eschewed the obvious to suggest some trips that use unusual pairings of destinations to combine time on the coast with contrasting culture.
+Our beach holiday specialists have eschewed the obvious to suggest some trips that use unusual pairings of destinations to combine time on the coast with contrasting culture.

 A tranquil island pairing: Sri Lanka and Ko Samet, Thailand, by Matt